Dalvany/dalvany-image-panel/README.md

 Display an image by concatenation of a URL, a metric and a suffix.
 The result will be : baseURL + icon field + suffix.

+Note :
-Note : if new options doesn't show up or plugin seems in an older version, please uninstall, reinstall and then restart grafana (or if using docker, run a new container using the latest version of the plugin in GF_INSTALL_PLUGINS env variable)
+* if new options doesn't show up or plugin seems in an older version, please uninstall, reinstall and then restart grafana (or if using docker, run a new container using the latest version of the plugin in GF_INSTALL_PLUGINS env variable)
+* version 2.6.0 will require at least Grafana 8.4.0

 # Configuration